pockerman/qubit-notes/how_to/2021-06-13-mpi-hello-world.md

 - External interfaces
 - Topologies

 Language bindings exist for C and Fortran.
-Newer MPI standards are trying to better support the scalability in future extreme-scale computing systems, because currently, the only feasible option for increasingthe computing power is to increase the number of cooperating processors [1].
+Newer MPI standards are trying to better support the scalability in future extreme-scale computing systems, because at the time of writing, the only feasible option for increasing the computing power is to increase the number of cooperating processors [1].

 The following code snippet is the ```Hello World``` equivalent for MPI.
 It demonstrates basic usage of the standard.